aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 ## Getting Started with Amazon Forecast Best Practices and Tutorial<a name="bestpractice"/>

 Following are Best Practices for developing the most accurate Amazon Forecast models (or Predictors).
-1) **Make sure you know how success is measured**, i.e. metric that matters for the business problem.
+1) **Make sure you know how success is measured**, i.e. metrics that matter for the business problem.  **Amazon Forecast automatically calculates for you the wQL, WAPE, and RMSE from the Predictor backtests.**  For probabilistic forecasts, we think wQL is the best error measure.

+- Custom metrics can be calculated from Predictor backtest exports and from the Forecast export using hold-out data.

+- Improving forecast accuracy for specific items—such as those with higher prices or higher costs—is often more important than optimizing for all items.
+By exporting the Predictor backtest exports, item-level accuracy can be calculate for specific items or groups of items, without needing a hold-out data set.
+- For retailers specifically, not all SKUs are treated equally.
+Usually 80% of revenue is driven by 20% of SKUs, and retailers look to optimize forecasting accuracy for those top 20% SKUs.
+Evaluating how the model, which is trained on all the SKUs, performs against those top 20% SKUs provides more meaningful insights on how a better forecasting model can have a direct impact on business objectives.
+- Alternatively, you may look instead to optimize your forecasting models for specific departments.
+For example, for an electronic manufacturer, the departments selling the primary products may be more important than the departments selling accessory products, encouraging the manufacturer to optimize accuracy for the primary departments.

 2) **Pre-segmentation of data, call this your sample data.** For example, most data follows approx 80/20 rule, where 20% of the items are top-selling; the rest 80% of items are low-volume, long-tail.
 Not all items have business value to merit the effort of forecasting.  **A good first sample is the 20% dense time series sample.**

-One beginner mistake to avoid, is the thinking that small data is "better for testing".
+- One beginner mistake to avoid, is the thinking that small data is "better for testing".
 Amazon Forecast processing steps are built for large data, they do not linearly scale with data size.
 So, a very small sample of data will take just as long to run as a large sample.
 Also, a small sample of data will very likely get poor results.

-Think of a neural network that trains best with many different weights as inputs.
+- Think of a neural network that trains best with many different weights as inputs.
 If you decide to "test" with only 1-10 time series, this will often cause poor results, since there won't be enough inputs to train a global model.
 Instead, Amazon Forecast will be forced to use Traditional Statistical local models.
+- When it comes to sparse datasets, you will need to do some experimentation.
+Some ideas:
+  - Try NPTS algorithm in Amazon Forecast, which works better for intermittent demand patterns, or
+  - Aggregate your data at a higher frequency (Weekly instead of Daily)
+  - Group sparse items at a higher product-group level.
+  - Often the sparse items benefit from being trained in a Deep Learning global model.
+That global model may have lousy accuracy, but the the sparse items in the model could have higher accuracy than if they were trained by themselves.

 3) **Decisions:**